What Career Is Right for Me? Find Out in 12 Helpful Steps

 At a certain point, information gathering stops being helpful.
 So if you feel pretty good about a relatively large list of options that you've researched, then it's probably time to start singling out just a few.
 (But don't worry; you can always come back to your full list if the options you've selected don't turn out to be as appealing as you initially thought.)

-Try to pick between three to seven career options for further exploration.
+Try to pick between three and seven career options for further exploration.
 Choose the possibilities that resonate with you and most closely match your existing (or desired) skills, traits, interests, and priorities.

 9. Gather Real-World Intelligence

 Many career seekers completely overlook this step even though it might be the most powerful one of all.
 Nothing beats firsthand experience.
 And most working professionals would probably feel flattered if you asked them to share personal insights about the fields they work in.
 How else are you going to discover the truth about each career option on your list?

 That's why, if you're trying to figure out what to do at a career fair, it's worth your time to see whether you can schedule a few informational interviews while you're there.
 Some of the attending company, organization, or school representatives might be able to put you in touch with people who already have careers in the occupations you're considering.
 Plus, who knows?
 You might even find a mentor.

 That kind of networking can also lead to highly beneficial opportunities that let you experience what different occupations are really like.
 For example, you might get the chance to shadow working professionals or try things out as a freelancer, intern, or part-time employee over a summer holiday, during a gap year, or during other periods of free time.